-If the notes priced today, the estimated value of the notes as determined by JPMS would be approximately \$973.40 per \$1,000 principal amount note.
-JPMS's estimated value of the notes, when the terms of the notes are set, will be provided by JPMS in the pricing supplement and will not be less than \$963.40 per \$1,000 principal amount note.
-See "JPMS's Estimated Value of the Notes" in this term sheet for additional information.
+The estimated value of the notes as determined by JPMS, when the terms of the notes were set, was \$981.50 per \$1,000 principal amount note.
+See "JPMS's Estimated Value of the Notes" in this amended and restated pricing supplement for additional information.